-An implementer of the Extended Procedures shall verify conformance with this Recommended Standard by completing a Protocol Implementation Conformance Statement (PICS) based on a CCSDS-defined PICS proforma for the protocol.
+An implementer of the Extended Procedures shall verify conformance with this Recommended Standard by completing a Protocol Implementation Conformance Statement (PICS) for their implementation based on the CCSDS-defined PICS proforma for the protocol.

 NOTE - A compliant PICS proforma is provided in annex A of this document.